Bear |

 Chitose As I Saw It

-In January 1949, after just turning 15 years of age in
+In January 1949, after just turning 15 years of age

-jeep, never answered any questions I asked.
+the jeep, never answered any questions I asked.
 I can assure you that I was one

 nervous young fellow.
 Driving me into the warehouse area, the MP curtly told me